mobilesq1/SayTV-SDK-Chat-Example-iOS/README.md

 - [Known Issues](#known-issues)

 ## What's New
+### 11.3.0
+- Add quick reactions to the chat
+- Fix style issues on mod messages

 ### 11.2.0
 - Show full text on the preview link
 - Add `nextChatButtonTheme` on [ChatTheme](#themes) to customize the next chat button